-- 1. $\square$ The records used in the system or by the project are covered by a NARA's General Records Schedule (GRS). - 2.
-The records used in the system or by the project are covered by a NARA approved Treasury bureau Specific Records Schedule (SRS).
+- 1. Mathematical The records used in the system or by the project are covered by the NARA General Records Schedule (GRS). - 2. ☐ The records used in the system or by the project are covered by a NARA approved Treasury bureau Specific Records Schedule (SRS).